Raven logo

 Does Raven have encrypted notes like Bear?

 Not today.
-If encrypted notes with Face ID are a core requirement for you, Bear has the better feature set for that specific use case right now.
+If encrypted notes with Face ID are a core requirement for you, Bear is better for that specific use case right now.

 Why plain files instead of a database?

-Plain .md files mean your writing is readable by every editor, terminal, Claude, and Cursor on your Mac, today and in ten years.
+Plain .md files mean your writing is readable by every editor, terminal, Claude, Codex, Cursor, and local MCP client on your Mac, today and in ten years.
 A database gives the app more control over structure, but it puts a wall between your writing and every other tool you use.
-Raven chose the folder.

 What does Raven cost compared to Bear?